 Protected by Oak Heritage Conservancy

-While visiting Webster Woods Preserve in Jefferson County, you might be lucky enough to see several of Indiana’s 40 native species of orchids along the trail including Showy Orchid.
+While hiking at Webster Woods Preserve in Jefferson County, you might be lucky enough to see several of Indiana’s 40 native species of orchids along the trail including Showy Orchid.
 In this forest, wind is the natural disturbance regime.
 When soils are saturated during winter and spring rains, heavy winds will cause trees to topple.
-The craters left when the roots are pulled from the ground are a perfect place for young frogs and salamanders to grow up.
+The craters left as a result of roots being pulled from the ground are a perfect place for young frogs and salamanders to grow up.
 This easy one mile walk wanders among tulip poplar standing tall over patches of mayapple and Christmas fern, Lady Rattlesnake Fern, and interpretive signs to help visitors learn as they hike.

 #8 – Dune Loop Trail, LC Nature Park